-Once you reach the top, you’ll be rewarded with incredible panoramic views extending south to Freel Peak and to the north, well beyond Reno.
+Panoramic views are your rewards once you reach the top.
+You can look south to Freel Peak and to the north, well beyond Reno.
 On a crystal clear day you may even catch a glimpse of Mount Shasta far to the northwest.

-On your way to hiking Mt Rose during the spring and summer, you’ll witness amazing displays of wildflowers around the Galena Falls and Galena Creek area.
-In fact, out of the various Mt Rose hiking trails, many people who are short on time or don’t want to hike all the way to the top will just do this Mt Rose waterfall hike and call it a day.
+During the spring and summer, you’ll witness amazing displays of wildflowers around the Galena Falls and Galena Creek area.
+In fact, many people short on time will just hike to the Mt Rose waterfall and call it a day.

 The Mt Rose hiking conditions are similar to other hiking experiences at Lake Tahoe.
-The trail is developed (hard-packed and durable surface), easy to follow, and graded favorably so that there are no sections excessively steep or dangerous.
+The trail is hard-packed and durable, and it’s easy to follow.
+It’s also graded favorably so that there are no sections excessively steep or dangerous.

 Once you pass the waterfall section (approximately halfway to the Mt Rose summit), the elevation increases dramatically.
-To the waterfall, the elevation gain is not even 300 total feet, whereas the rest of the hike climbs for approximately 1,700 feet to the Mount Rose summit.
-And, after passing the waterfall, you’ll be hiking in mostly exposed terrain.
+To the waterfall, the elevation gain is not even 300 total feet.
+In contrast, the rest of the hike climbs for approximately 1,700 feet to the Mount Rose summit.
+After passing the waterfall, you’ll be hiking in mostly exposed terrain.

-The conditions on top of Mount Rose can be windy and cold regardless of season, so bring clothing to stay warm (i.e. wind proof shell) once you reach the summit.
+Regardless of season, the conditions on top of Mount Rose can be windy and cold.
+So, bring clothing to stay warm (i.e. wind proof shell) once you reach the summit.

-Please note that the Mount Rose summit hike and other Mount Rose hiking trails are not associated with Mount Rose – Ski Tahoe (resort), which is actually located just south on Slide Mountain (see FAQ section below for more details).
+Please note that the Mount Rose summit hike and other Mount Rose hiking trails aren‘t associated with Mount Rose – Ski Tahoe (resort).
+The ski resort is technically located just south on Slide Mountain.
+See the FAQ section below for more details).